 In 1971, we launched our own programme of study and examinations for professional qualification in marketing.
 This was to be a two-tier four-year programme.
-A Certificate in Marketing would be awarded after completing Parts I and II, and students who wenmt on to complete Parts III and IV would receive the Graduateship of the Institute.
+A Certificate in Marketing would be awarded after completing Parts I and II, and students who went on to complete Part III achieved the Diploma in Marketing and Part IV would receive the Graduateship in Marketing of the Institute.
 The list of past graduates of this programme today reads like a who’s who of leadership in Irish business.

 Later in the 1970s we established the annual National Marketing Conference, which grew to become one of the major events in the business calendar in Ireland.

 Our priority in the 1980s was increasing public awareness of the importance of marketing.
 We campaigned for increased government support for marketing in private companies, especially for exporting, and we became established as the voice of professional marketing in Ireland.

 In 1986 our membership surpassed 1,000.
 In 1987 the government appointed the late Séamus Brennan TD as Minister of State for Marketing, the first time the term Marketing was used in the title of a government office.
 New courses were launched on sectoral marketing, including financial services and retail, and a newly refreshed Graduateship programme was introduced.
 Also in that year, Philip Kotler, one of the foremost marketing authors in the world, addressed over 700 members, students and others in Dublin, and he was conferred with Honorary Fellowship of the Institute.